HiddenHarmsHub/comparative-judgement-interface/docs/installation.md

 + rename or copy the `.env-example file` to `.env` and change the various secrets and keys.

 Open a terminal and run these commands replacing `[configuration_file_name]` with the name of the configuration file you want to try.
-To try the csv file options replace with the the directory containing the JSON file and CSV file (`examples/csv_example`).
+To try the csv file options replace the name of the configuration file with the directory containing the JSON file and CSV file (`examples/csv_example`).

 ```bash
 flask --debug setup examples/[configuration_file_name]